S-125 Neva/Pechora: Persian Gulf War

-Yugoslavia
+Kosovo War

-A Yugoslav Army 250th Air Defense Missile Brigade 3rd battery equipped with S-125 system shot down a F-117 Nighthawk stealth attack aircraft on March 27, 1999 during the Kosovo War (the only recorded downing of a stealth aircraft) near village Budjanovci, about 45 km from Belgrade.
+A Yugoslav Army 250th Air Defense Missile Brigade 3rd battery equipped with S-125 system shot down a F-117 Nighthawk stealth attack aircraft on March 27, 1999 during the Kosovo War (the only recorded downing of a stealth aircraft) near village Buđanovci, about 45 km from Belgrade.
 The pilot LT.COL.
 Darrell Patrick Zelko ejected and was later found by US search and rescue forces.
 An S-125 also shot down a NATO F-16 fighter on May 2 (its pilot; Lt.
 Col David L. Goldfein, the commander of 555th Fighter Squadron, managed to eject and was later rescued by a combat search-and-rescue (CSAR) mission).

-Retired USAF Lieutenant Colonel Charlie Hainline stated in a 2020 interview that a second F-117A was damaged during the campaign, on 30 April 1999.
-The aircraft returned to Spangdahlem base, but it supposedly never flew again.

-During the war, different Yugoslav SAM sites, possibly including S-125s, also shot down some NATO UAVs.

 Syrian Civil War

 On 17 March 2015, a US MQ-1 Predator drone was shot down by a Syrian Air Defense Force S-125 missile while on an intelligence flight near the coastal town of Latakia.

 In December 2016, ISIS forces captured three S-125 launchers after they retook Palmyra from Syrian government troops.

 On April 14, 2018, American, British, and French forces launched a barrage of 103 air-to-surface and cruise missiles targeting eight Syrian military sites.
 The Russian military claimed that thirteen S-125 missiles launched in response destroyed five incoming missiles.
 However, the American Department of Defense stated no Allied missiles were shot down.